- Frequently Asked Questions

 Frequently Asked Questions

-A: On July 18, 2022, the Tehachapi City Council unanimously placed the City of Tehachapi Local Control/ Essential Services Measure on the November 8, 2022, General Election ballot.
+A: On July 18, 2022, the Tehachapi City Council unanimously placed the City of Tehachapi Local Control/ Essential Services Measure, now known as Measure S, on the November 8, 2022, General Election ballot.
 If approved by local voters in November, the measure would enact a 1- cent local sales tax until ended by voters, allowing the city to address critical local service needs with funding that cannot be taken by the Federal, State or County governments.

 A: Tehachapi has lost about $6.5 million from Sacramento actions over the past few years, with over $2 million in the last year alone, and the regional oil economy is being threatened by the State.
 Because of these actions, and the increase in price for basic safety services, the city is operating at a deficit.